JKRhb/mud-ndp-option/draft-romann-mud-ndp.md

 Furthermore, if the node also uses DHCPv4 or DHCPv6 to emit its MUD URL, the MUD URL options MUST contain the same value.

+# Router Behavior

+A router that receives an RS containing a MUD URL option MAY ignore it or forward its extracted value to interested entities, such as an external MUD manager.
+Routers SHOULD inform these entities about any changes to a node's state and their address configuration.

 # Option Format {#option-format}

 {{fig-ndp-mud}} specifies the layout of the MUD NDP Option.